dmitrypol/dmitrypol.github.io/_posts/2015-09-10-rails_admin.markdown

 #### Create custom pages

 In app/views/rails_admin/main create files such as root.html.haml and collection.html.haml.
 They will load when you click appropriate links.

-These pages can be used to display high level reports or upload data into the system (just put a form_tag pointing to appropriate controller endpoint)
+These pages can be used to display high level reports or upload data into the system (just put a form_tag pointing to appropriate controller endpoint).
+Just think of them as regular Rails pages but the controller code is in the custom_actions.rb.

 #### Useful links